nebari-dev/nebari/docs/source/02_get_started/02_setup.md

 ### Domain registry
 Finally, you will need to have a domain name for hosting QHub.
 This domain will be where your application will be exposed.

-Currently, QHub only supports CloudFlare for automatic DNS registration. if an alternate DNS provider is desired, change the `--dns-provider` flag from `cloudflare` to `none` on the `qhub deploy` command.
-The deployment then will be paused when it has an IP address (or CNAME, if using AWS) and prompt to register the desired URL.
+Currently, QHub only supports CloudFlare for automatic DNS registration.
+If an alternate DNS provider is desired, change the `--dns-provider` flag from `cloudflare` to `none` on the `qhub deploy` command.
+The deployment then will be paused when it asks for an IP address (or CNAME, if using AWS) and prompt to register the desired URL.

 #### CloudFlare
-First, create a Cloudflare account and register your application domain name on it.
+If using Cloudflare, first create a Cloudflare account and register your application domain name on it.

 To generate a token:
 - Under `Profile`, select the `API Tokens` menu and click on `Create API Token`.